Frank Clarke (American football): Early life

+College football

 After attending Trinidad State Junior College for two years, where he had a successful career, he became the first African-American varsity football player at the University of Colorado at Boulder, joining the Buffaloes in September 1954.
-He had to sit out the season after transferring.
-He was joined by John Wooten the following year and because this was before the civil rights movement, the pair often had to endure open racism outside of Boulder.
+Colorado coach Dallas Ward made the decision to bring black players to the team.
+Clarke had to sit out the season after transferring.
+He was joined the following year by John Wooten, an All-American who would play 10 years in the NFL.
+Because this was before the civil rights movement, the pair often had to endure open racism outside of Boulder.

-As a junior, he was an honorable-mention All-Big 7 conference performer, when he was second in the league with 407 receiving yards, during a run-oriented era.
-He also returned kickoffs, while leading the team with 13 receptions and 5 receiving touchdowns.
+As a junior, he was an honorable-mention All-Big 7 Conference performer, when he was second in the league with 407 receiving yards, during a run-oriented era.
+He also returned kickoffs, while leading the team with 13 receptions (averaging 31.3 yards per catch) and 5 receiving touchdowns (of his career total seven touchdowns).

-As a senior, he led the team with 7 receptions for 124 yards and 2 receiving touchdowns.
-Trailing 13–0 against the University of Missouri and needing a tie or a win to clinch a berth for the 1957 Orange Bowl, Clarke scored 2 second half touchdowns.
-Clemson University originally stated that they would not play in the bowl against a team with black athletes, but later changed its position and would end up losing 27–21.
-He was selected to play in the Copper Bowl All-Star game.
+As a senior, he led the team with seven receptions for 124 yards and two receiving touchdowns.
+Trailing 14–0 against the University of Missouri and needing a tie or a win to clinch a berth for the 1957 Orange Bowl, Clarke scored two second half touchdowns.
+The game ended in a 14–14 tie.
+Colorado won their next two games (21–7 over Utah and 38–7 over Arizona), and earned the right to play Clemson University in the Orange Bowl.

+Clemson originally stated that they would not play in the bowl against a team with black athletes, but later changed its position in the face of the entire Colorado team and its coaches refusing to play without Clarke and Wooten.
+When the team arrived in Miami, Clarke and Wooten refused to allow themselves to be discriminated against at the team's hotel.
+Colorado defeated Clemson in the Orange Bowl, 27–21.
+The Clemson players themselves expressed no racial animus during the game.

 Clarke amassed 20 receptions for 532 yards (26.6 yard average), 7 receiving touchdowns and 2 blocked kicks, ending his career fifth at the time in receiving yards at Colorado.
-He was so well liked among his peers on campus, that he was chosen as King of the annual Days festival, Colorado's equivalent of Homecoming King.
-He also practiced basketball and track.
+Clarke was selected to play in the Copper Bowl All-Star game after his senior year.
+He was so well liked among his peers on campus, that he was chosen as King of the annual Days Festival, Colorado's equivalent of Homecoming King.
+He also played basketball and was on the track team.

 In 2008, he was inducted into the Colorado Athletic Hall of Fame.